-ATHENS, Ga. — Everybody loves a good stocking stuffer for Christmas, but if you’re trying to avoid feeling stuffed yourself come January 2nd, a recent study has a novel suggestion for keeping off holiday pounds.
-Researchers say that taking a few minutes each day to step on the scale may be all it takes to keeping off the extra weight this holiday season.
+ATHENS, Ga. — Stocking stuffers are a key part of a festive Christmas, but many people wind up feeling overly stuffed themselves well past the end of the holidays.
+If you’re trying to avoid that extra weight come January 2nd, one study offers a novel suggestion.
+Researchers say that taking a minute each day to simply step on the scale may be all it takes to keep off the extra weight this holiday season.

 By the end of the research period, all of the participants in the self-weighing experimental group had successfully avoided gaining weight over the holidays, with some even managing to shed some pounds.
 Conversely, participants in the control group gained weight.